chavarera/PythonScript/Basic/Introduction.md

  #python 2:2
  #python 3:2.5
  ```
-- python 2 and python 3 have its own print statement syntax
+- python :two: and python :three: have its own print statement syntax
 Example:
 ```python
 Python2:print "add here text"
 python3:print("ass here text")
 ```

-#### As a beginer,should i learn Python 2 or Python 3 in 2019
+#### As a beginer,should i learn Python :two: or Python :three: in 2019
 The simple answer?
 Learn the latest version

-#### Which ide is best for python learning
+#### Which ide :page_facing_up: is best for python learning
--If you are beginner stage of python then do not use any third party ide. use python default idle that will help u to remember the syntaxes and indentation.
+-If you are beginner stage :baggage_claim: of python then do not use any third party ide. use python default idle that will help u to remember the syntaxes and indentation.

 #### Some of the  most widely used idle
-- Pycharam
+- Pycharam :baggage_claim:
-- Jupyter notebook
+- Jupyter notebook ::book:
-- spyder
+- spyder :pencil:
-- Vs code
+- Vs code :tophat:
-- Eclipse
+- Eclipse :art
-- Atom
+- Atom :trophy:

 #### How to install and setup python on your local machine?
 - Before searching exe file first collect your operating system details such as operating system platform(windows)